AviatrixSystems/Docs/HowTos/S2C_GW_CP.rst

 1. Launch Check Point Security Gateway VM
 =========================================

-1.1 Refer to `vSEC Gateway for Amazon Web Services Getting Started Guide <http://supportcontent.checkpoint.com/documentation_download?ID=45816>`_ to launch CheckPoint VM with at least two network interfaces.
+Refer to `vSEC Gateway for Amazon Web Services Getting Started Guide <http://supportcontent.checkpoint.com/documentation_download?ID=45816>`_ to launch CheckPoint VM with at least two network interfaces.
 One interface serves as WAN port and is in VPC2 public subnet.
 The other interface serves as LAN port and is in VPC2 private subnet.
 Collect the public IP address of the WAN port.

 2. Create Site2Cloud Connection at Aviatrix Controller
 ======================================================

  2.1 At Aviatrix Controller, go to **Gateway->New Gateway** to launch an Aviatrix Gateway at VPC1 public subnet.
-Collect both public and private IP address of the Gateway.
+Collect both public and private IP addresses of the Gateway.
-|

  2.2 At Aviatrix Controller, go to **site2cloud** and click **Add New** to create a site2cloud connection:

 ===============================     =================================================================
   **Field**                         **Value**